GPU computing with Chapel

 writeln("last few A elements: ", A_on_host[lastFewDigits]);

-The array A_on_host resides entirely in host’s memory on one node.
+In the code above, the array A_on_host resides entirely in host’s memory on one node.
 With a sufficiently large problem, you can distribute A_on_host across multiple nodes using block distribution:

 use BlockDist; // use standard block distribution module to partition the domain into blocks